Ohio Turnpike Toll.com

 Is E-ZPass worth it on a motorcycle?+

 For frequent riders, yes.
-The full-route saving is $8.75 per crossing, same as a car.
-Three crossings clear the $25 deposit.
-The challenge is mounting: the transponder needs a clear line-of-sight to the gantry sensor and ideally not where vibration loosens the mount.
+The full-route westbound saving is $8.75 per crossing, same as a car, so two full round trips outweigh the $25 deposit plus $3 activation.
+The challenge is mounting: the transponder needs a clear line-of-sight to the overhead reader and ideally not where vibration loosens the mount.
 Several aftermarket motorcycle-specific E-ZPass holders exist (license plate frames with built-in transponder pockets, fork-stem mounts, fairing-back mounts).

 Where do I mount an E-ZPass transponder on a motorcycle?+